 Agile processes help us by giving every member of the team ownership and shared expectations for the work in front of them.
 It’s currently the best approach to working with Salesforce.
 Teams can learn new information about both their workflow and the product.
 We improve our delivery and make sure that we have smoother releases, avoiding inconvenience with comprehensive documentation and collaboration.

 With daily stand-ups and short sprints, our team can learn what works and what doesn't work.
 We have the chance to respond to customer feedback swiftly, with some kind of tangible result prepared for demonstration at each sprint.
 With one member selected to organize schedules and priorities for the rest of the team, it’s easier for everyone to stay focused on the task at hand.

 Choosing the right agile model for your team comes down to answering a few key questions about your current project:

 - What are the targets and must-haves for this project?

 - How challenging will the solution be overall?

 - What experience do all parties involved have with agile methodology?

-Project management should begin with setting clear expectations.
+Agile project management should begin with setting clear expectations.
 Defining the goals of a project and what is required to achieve the goal is essential for every step of the process, from ideation to delivery.
 The first step in any workflow process is identifying the targets and must-haves for the project.
-This involves getting input from all stakeholders -- including management, clients, team members, and anyone else with a vested interest in the project’s success.
+This involves getting input from all stakeholders—including management, clients, team members, and anyone else with a vested interest in the project’s success.
 Once you have a clear understanding of what needs to be accomplished, it’s important to prioritize those goals in order of importance.
 Having clearly defined targets will help keep everyone on track as work progresses, and ensure that no essential steps are missed.